 It’s important to know that PPC campaigns are no guarantee to increase sales or profit.
 If your ad costs $5 per click and you get 100 clicks per day but only increase in profit by $200, your ad costs more than the benefit.
 Yes, exposure is a long-term game, but long-term expenditure without a return on cost is just bad business.
 However, you can pause anytime you want and never pay more than the budget cap you set.

 Good marketers do their homework.
 They research the market first for which keywords are most related to their products and have the highest traffic.
 This can be done using keyword planner software.
-Then they constantly assess traffic and sales to see if the investment is returned.
+Then, they constantly assess traffic and sales to see if the investment is returned.
 The pricing of PPC isn’t constant; it all depends on the keywords you use.

 AdWords Dynamic Keyword Insertion

 After placing your bid and choosing a suitable payment method, you can add dynamic words to your PPC ad.
 How?
 By adding more relevant keywords to your ad groups.
-Ad groups are basically a list of all the relevant keywords to your content.
+Ad groups are a list of all the relevant keywords to your content.

 The final step is incorporating these words into your search headline.
 You can add keywords between two curly brackets in the headline section while placing your ad.

-Adding adwords to your search headline
+Dynamic keyword insertion Adding adwords to your search headline

 Dynamic keyword insertion allows the search engine to use the words associated with “Footwear” in your ad group interchangeably.
 There are some things you need to keep in mind, however.
 You’ll need to be careful with capitalisation and plural or single forms because the search engine will take your keywords as they are.